Money as You Grow Book Shelf: How to Help Families Build Their Children’s Money Skills

 Parents are the top influence on their children’s financial lives.
 Fortunately, parents don’t need to be money experts to help children start out strong.
 Libraries can help them take the first steps.

 During the three broad childhood developmental stages described in the graphic [at right], different skills and behaviors come into focus, and they continue to develop into adulthood.
 Naturally, the behaviors, knowledge, skills, and personal characteristics can overlap and can develop at different ages for individual children.

 How to get started with the Money as You Grow book club

-Ready to get a book club started at your library?
+Ready to get a book shelf started at your library?
 Here’s how:

 - Download or order copies of the Implementation Guide